lf1-io/padl/docs/sources/advanced/saving.md.txt

 As you can see, PADL saving supports third party imports, star imports and globally defined constants (there are some limitations to this, see {ref}`what-does-not-save`).

-{file}`versions.txt` contains all the packages that were used in creating the transforms and their versions.
+{file}`versions.txt` contains all the packages that were used in creating the Transforms and their versions.
 This is very similar to a {file}`requirements.txt` - however, it contains the package names rather that their names in the `PyPI`.

 (saving-by-value)=